madjenjen/madjenjen.github.io/_posts/2015-12-20-Build-Your-Toolbox.md

 ---
 layout: post
-title: Build Your Toolbox
+title: Build a Toolbox
 ---
-To start building custom home automation projects, we first need to build a toolbox of both items and skills.
+To start building custom home automation projects, you'll first need to build a toolbox of both items and skills.
 The list I propose below is a recommendation on how to get started.
 Your toolbox will likely end up being slightly different and will evolve over time.
 For our future projects, I will assume that these basic items are in your toolbox and that we won't need to purchase/learn them anew.

 As a side-note on blog building, a friend suggested that we register with [Amazon Associates](https://affiliate-program.amazon.com/ "Amazon Associates"), that way if anyone purchases the items linked on our blog, we will receive a small percentage of the sale.
 All of the links below are now linked through this program!